Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 | Positive Bias | Forecast is too high on average | Overstock, markdowns, excess working capital |
 | Negative Bias | Forecast is too low on average | Stockouts, lost sales, lower service level |

-Bias is especially important in demand planning because two forecasts can have the same error level but very different consequences.
+Bias is especially important in demand planning because two forecasts can have a similar average error but create very different business consequences.

-A forecast that is always too high may look acceptable from an accuracy perspective, but it can still create excess inventory.
-A forecast that is always too low may reduce inventory costs in the short term, but it can damage availability and customer satisfaction.
+A forecast that is consistently too high may lead to excess inventory, higher storage costs, markdowns, and working capital pressure.
+A forecast that is consistently too low may reduce inventory in the short term, but it can damage availability, service levels, and customer satisfaction.

-Bias helps answer:
+In demand planning, Bias helps answer:

 > Is the model making random errors, or is it systematically wrong in one direction?

+One limitation of Bias is that positive and negative errors can cancel each other out.
+For example, a model may over-forecast in some periods and under-forecast in others, resulting in a Bias close to zero.
+This is why Bias should always be interpreted together with MAE, RMSE, and MAPE.